A Step-by-Step Guide for Ikebana Beginners Part 1

 Here are the materials and items needed for ikebana.

-Matsuki-sensei explained that for beginners at the Ohara School, the initial flower arrangement typically involves a flat, basin-like vessel equipped with a kenzan.
-But for today's lesson, we asked Matsuki-sensei to assist and guide us to decorate flowers with three vases from our store.
+But for our lesson, we asked Matsuki sensei to assist and guide us to decorate flowers with three vases from our store.

 *When using a tall vase, there is no need to prepare a kenzan.

-It is best to prepare a bucket that is deep enough that you can place long branches and flowers.
+The bucket should be deep enough so that you can place long branches and flowers.
 Flowers and greenery will stay fresher when they are set in a bucket of water while the arrangement is being made.

 This bowl is used when cutting the ends of any material you use before being placed in the vase.
 This will also keep the flowers remain fresh.